-The Preservation Society of Charleston
+The Sound of Charleston

 Originally built in 1755, the Museum houses an original family collection of decorative and fine art.
 The narrative includes two Founding Fathers and the people they enslaved.